gilles-ossin/MOD-JEST/README.md

-It is a JavaScript testing library inspired by Jest.
+[ENG] It is a JavaScript testing library inspired by Jest.
 Very lightweight, it's streamlined to run quickly in the console with colorful results.
 It works in frontend with of any framework and projects using: django, laravel, React, TypeScript, Node, Angular, Vue, and more.

+[FR] Il permet de tester vos scripts et fonctions avant de les mettre en production.
+Il peut fournir un rapport personnalisable sur le fonctionnement de votre fonction.
+Il suffit de configuer correctement et il vous dira si votre fonction marche correctement ou non, si elle génere des erreurs, lesquelles...

 ## HOW TO USE

 ### 1. Install from npm